mirca/mirca.github.io-www/about/index.md

 </p>

 <p style='text-align: justify;'>
-In the Spring of 2016 I went back to school in Brazil and got an undergraduate teaching assistant scholarship for the course of Probability and Statistics for Electrical Engineering and Computer Science.
+In the Spring of 2016, I went back to school in Brazil and got an <u>undergraduate teaching assistant</u>
+scholarship for the course of <u>Probability and Statistics for Electrical Engineering and Computer Science</u>.
 Besides helping students understand basics concepts of probability theory during office hours, I also gave weekly lectures during which I solved exercises together with the students.
 </p>

 <p style='text-align: justify;'>
-During the Summer of 2016 I took a gap semester in my undergraduate studies to become a student software developer for the Astropy Project as part of the Google Summer of Code program.
+During the Summer of 2016, I took a gap semester in my undergraduate studies to become a <u>software developer</u> for the <a href="https://www.astropy.org">AstroPy Project</a> as part of the
+<a href="https://summerofcode.withgoogle.com">Google Summer of Code</a> program.
+In that
-In that occasion, I developed Python code to perform both unsupervised clustering and regression of Gaussian Mixture Models for Point Spread Function photometry.
+occasion, I developed Python code to perform both unsupervised clustering and regression of Gaussian Mixture Models for Point Spread Function photometry.
 I had the privilege to be mentored by
 <a href="http://space.mit.edu/~guenther/">Dr. Hans Moritz Gunther</a>,